 Mexican Rice Bowl

-For a burrito-style rice bowl, layer a base of cilantro-lime rice, followed by black beans, grilled chicken, or seasoned ground beef.
-Add fresh pico de gallo, corn, and avocado slices, and finish with a drizzle of salsa or a dollop of sour cream to bring all the flavors together.
+Make cilantro-lime rice, then layer black beans, grilled chicken or beef.
+Add pico de gallo, corn, avocado slices and a drizzle of salsa or sour cream.
+Enjoy the fresh kick.

 Frequently Asked Questions (FAQs)